Tysabri (natalizumab) is a brand-name prescription medication. The Food and Drug Administration (FDA) has approved it for use in adults to treat:

-Tysabri belongs to a drug class called integrin receptor antagonists.
-Tysabri is a
+Tysabri is a biologic and belongs to a drug class called integrin receptor antagonists.
+Tysabri is not available in a

-For information about the Tysabri dosage for MS and Crohn’s disease, including the drug’s strength and how the medication is given, keep reading.
+Keep reading for specific information about the dosage of Tysabri, including its strength and how it’s given.
 For a comprehensive look at Tysabri, see this article.

-This article describes typical dosages for Tysabri provided by the drug’s manufacturer.
-However, your doctor will prescribe the Tysabri dosage that’s right for you.
+Note: This article describes the Tysabri dosage for MS, CIS, and Crohn’s disease provided by the drug’s manufacturer.
+However, your doctor will prescribe the dosage that’s right for you.

 Here’s some information on the dosage and administration of Tysabri for multiple sclerosis (MS), clinically isolated syndrome (CIS), and Crohn’s disease.